JoshuaEstes/pms/README.md

 Themes change the look of your shell by modifying your command prompt.
 They may also do things like change or load colors.
 If a theme does make changes, it will revert those changes when you switch to another theme.

+## How are my dotfiles managed?

+There is a [great article](https://www.atlassian.com/git/tutorials/dotfiles) on using a bare git repo to store your dotfiles.
+This is how PMS works to manage your dotfiles but provides some extra functionality to make it easier to manage.

+By managing your files like this, it will not require any of your files to be symlinked.
+Another benefit of managing your dotfiles like this is we can do some really cool shit with git.

 # Documentation